 You made a substantial investment when you either purchased or constructed your building.
-Protect your investment, save money and save headaches with proper building maintenance.
+Protect your property, save money and save headaches with proper building maintenance.
+Routine maintenance is vital for your investment.
+To prolong the longevity of your commercial building follow these top 7 spring maintenance tips.

 • Loose seams, including edges and corners.